bodekerscientific/Duplexity/README.md

 ```
 cd duplexity
 ```
-You should be able to see `setup.py` in this directory.
+You should be able to see `pyproject.toml` in this directory.
 Run the following command to install Duplexity in your environment:

 ```
 pip install .